 Around the temple

 Like all other temples, public entry is restricted inside the temple.
 Visitors can roam around the temple premises and the temple cave.
-Tanah Lot offers magnificent view of sunset and the surrounding enormous ocean that washes the rocky banks with full might.
+Tanah Lot offers a magnificent view of the sunset and the surrounding enormous ocean that washes the rocky banks with full might.
 The holy snake housed in the cave at the foot of the temple is said to be guard Tanah Lot from evil spirits.
 Seeing the snake is said to bring good luck.
-Well, you can see and touch it by buying a ticket at 50k IDR which they term as”donation”.
+Well, you can see and touch it by buying a ticket at 50k IDR which they term a “donation”.

 We made it to the Tanah Lot around 5:30 pm, just before sunset.
 You need to enter through the market place, passing by the colorful souvenir shops.
 Suddenly the street echoed with soothing music and got crowded with people dressed in traditional attire, carrying a palanquin or paalki.
 We instantly felt a divine connection while witnessing the procession.